 As described in the previous section, an observed decline in the Iffy Quotient could reflect the URL lists becoming stale.
-Figure 5 shows that the fraction of popular URLs coming from known OK sites stayed stable during or slightly increased during 2017 and 2018.
-The stability of the OK fraction throughout 2018, for both Twitter and Facebook, suggests that MBFC's lists have not become stale.
+Figure 5 shows that the coverage increased substantially from 2016-2018, with a larger fraction of popular URLs coming from sites rated by NewsGuard or Media Bias/Fact Check.
+Note that NewsGuard started operations in 2018.